RocketChat/Rocket.Chat.iOS/CONTRIBUTING.md

 ## Setting up a development environment
 In case you're interested in playing around with the code or giving something back, here are some instructions on how to set up your project:

+### Code style guide

+We're currently following the Swift Style Guide from Ray Wenderlich: https://github.com/raywenderlich/swift-style-guide.

 ### Pre-requisites
 1. An OSX machine
-2. XCode-Beta (at the time of writing).
+2. Xcode.
 You'll need Swift 2 support.
 3. [Cocoapods](https://cocoapods.org/) as the dependency manager. cocoapods)

 ###